Heathenry (new religious movement): Terminology

-No central religious authority exists to impose a particular terminological designation on all practitioners.
-Hence, different Heathen groups have used different words to describe both their religion and themselves, with these terms often conveying meaning about their socio-political beliefs as well as the particular Germanic region of pre-Christian Europe from which they draw inspiration.
+No central authority exists to impose a particular terminological designation on all Heathens.
+Hence, different groups use different words for their religion and themselves, with these terms often indicating their socio-political beliefs and the region of pre-Christian Germanic Europe from which they draw inspiration.

-Academics studying the religion have typically favoured the terms Heathenry and Heathenism to describe it, for the reason that these words are inclusive of all varieties of the movement.
-This term is the most commonly used option by practitioners in the United Kingdom, with growing usage in North America and elsewhere.
+Academics studying the religion have typically favoured the terms Heathenry and Heathenism, names that are inclusive of all varieties of the movement.
+This term is the most common option among practitioners in the United Kingdom, with growing usage elsewhere.
 These terms are based on the word heathen, attested as the Gothic haithn, which was adopted by Gothic Arian missionaries as the equivalent of both the Greek words Hellenis (Hellene, Greek) and ethnikós—"of a (foreign) people".
-The word was used by Early Medieval Christian writers in Germanic Europe to describe non-Christians; by using it, practitioners seek to reappropriate it from the Christians as a form of self-designation.
-Many practitioners favor the term Heathen over pagan because the former term originated among Germanic languages, whereas pagan has its origins in Latin.
+The word was used for non-Christians by early medieval Christian writers, with modern Heathens reappropriating it as a self-designation.
+Many practitioners favor Heathen over pagan because the former term originated among Germanic languages, whereas pagan originated in Latin.

-Further terms used in some academic contexts are contemporary Germanic Paganism and Germanic Neopaganism, although the latter is an "artificial term" developed by scholars with little use within the Heathen community.
-Alternately, Blain suggested the use of North European Paganism as an overarching scholarly term for the movement; Strmiska noted that this would also encompass those practitioners inspired by the belief systems of northeastern Europe's linguistically Finnic and Slavic societies.
-He favored Modern Nordic Paganism, but accepted that this term excluded those Heathens who are particularly inspired by the pre-Christian belief systems of non-Nordic Germanic societies, such as the Anglo-Saxons and the Goths.
+Another synonym used in an academic context is contemporary Germanic Paganism; an alternative is Germanic Neopaganism, although the latter was developed by scholars and is little used by Heathens.
+Additional proposals are Modern Nordic Paganism, although this would only encompass Heathens focusing on the religions of Old Norse speakers, and North European Paganism, although this term also implies influence from Northern European groups who spoke non-Germanic languages.
+Other terms used within the community are the Northern Tradition, Norse Paganism, and Saxon Paganism, while in the early 20th century, commonly used terms were German, Nordic, or Germanic Faith.